schollz/kiki/README.md

 <p align="center"><em>kiki</em> is an experimental social network. </p>

 How is *kiki* different from other social networks?
 The main difference is that *the social network exists on your computer, all the time*.
-This means *kiki* will work offline, and it means there's nobody tracking your browsing.
+This means *kiki* will work offline, and nobody will ever track you.

 In *kiki*, you are part of the cloud.
 When you use *kiki* to post a private message to a friend, everyone in the network will store that message for you.
 Secure end-to-end encryption ensures that only your friend can read it, even though everyone has the message.

 _Note:_ This software is experimental at the moment.
-It uses end-to-end encryption so it *should be secure*, but the codebase has not been audited so do not post a bank statement.
+It uses end-to-end encryption so it *should be secure*, but the codebase has not been audited so do not post your bank statement.

 ## Why?

-Widespread centralized social networks are becoming increasingly odious: Twitter [abandoned "Do Not Track"](http://www.zdnet.com/article/twitter-abandons-do-not-track-privacy-protection/), LinkedIn [ignores user settings](https://petermolnar.net/linkedin-public-settings-ignored/) and [dissallows people accessing public content](https://arstechnica.com/tech-policy/2017/07/linkedin-its-illegal-to-scrape-our-website-without-permission/), and Facebook [has become increasingly hostile towards insulating your internet](https://daringfireball.net/2017/06/fuck_facebook).
-Al these centralized networks use your information and track your activities for their profit.
+Widespread centralized social networks are becoming increasingly odious: Twitter [abandoned "Do Not Track"](http://www.zdnet.com/article/twitter-abandons-do-not-track-privacy-protection/), LinkedIn [ignores user settings](https://petermolnar.net/linkedin-public-settings-ignored/) and [dissallows people accessing public content](https://arstechnica.com/tech-policy/2017/07/linkedin-its-illegal-to-scrape-our-website-without-permission/), while Facebook [has become increasingly hostile towards insulating your internet](https://daringfireball.net/2017/06/fuck_facebook).
+All these centralized networks use your information and track your activities for their profit.
 As a remedy, there has been a resurgence of privacy-aware open-source decentralized social networks, like [Diaspora](https://github.com/diaspora/diaspora), [Mastodon](https://github.com/tootsuite/mastodon), and [Patchwork](https://github.com/ssbc/patchwork). *kiki* is heavily inspired by [Patchwork](https://github.com/ssbc/patchwork), but aims to improve some facets such as: simple federation, multi-computer logins, add in post editing/deletion and even profile deletion.

 ## Features